 - Submit everything and follow up every two weeks until you receive a decision.

-Charity care can reduce your bill by 50% to 100%.
-Yes, you could potentially owe nothing.
+Charity care can reduce your bill by 50 to 100%.
 Do not skip this step.

 Step 6: Understand the No Surprises Act

-The No Surprises Act, which took effect on January 1, 2022, is one of the most important pieces of consumer protection legislation in recent healthcare history.
-Here is what it does for you:
+The No Surprises Act, which took effect January 1, 2022, is one of the most important pieces of consumer protection legislation in recent healthcare history:

 - Bans surprise bills for emergency services.
 If you go to an out-of-network ER, you can only be charged your in-network cost-sharing amount.